euranova/shacl-compliance/README.md

 - `org.example.SHACLInferenceRunner`: functional class that can run requests or batches of requests against a policy.
 - `org.example.SHACLComplianceResult`: helper class for recording the results of experiments.
-- `org.example.SAVEConflictDetector`: functional class for detecting conflicts in policies, using `org.example.SHACLPolicyTranslator` and `org.example.SHACLInferenceRunner` in optimized mode.
+- `org.example.SAVEConflictDetector`: functional class for detecting conflicts in policies, using `org.example.SHACLPolicyTranslator` and `org.example.SHACLInferenceRunner` in SHACL-SPARQL mode.

 The helper classes:
 - `org.example.BucketHashMap`: generates binned data for charts;